MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-compare-baselines.md

 #customer intent: As a user, I want to learn how to enable File Integrity Monitoring with the Log Analytics agent so that I can track and identify changes in my environment.
 ---

-# Review machine changes with file integrity monitoring
+# Review changes with file integrity monitoring (MMA)

 In the Defender for Servers plan in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

 File integrity monitoring uses Azure Automation change tracking.
-This article describes how to monitor machine changes captured in file integrity monitoring
+This article describes how to monitor machine changes captured in file integrity monitoring.

 ## Prerequisites